-2. Corstorphine St. Anne's, Corstorphine St. Ninian's and St. Andrew's Clermiston: It is proposed that these three congregations will move towards a Union served by 1 FTMWS and 0.5 MDS (Community Outreach), though the best framework for cooperation is still being considered.
+2. Corstorphine St. Anne's, Corstorphine St. Ninian's and St. Andrew's Clermiston: It is proposed that these three congregations will move towards a Union served by 1 FTMWS and 0.5 MDS (Community Outreach).
 The congregations will focus on five pillars: mission, ministry, governance, management and location.
 They will pool their resources to expand community engagement imaginatively and in particular will focus on young people and families.
 The latter focus offers possibilities for partnership to embed issues round sustainability and the environment.
 Current pastoral care to the congregations will be expanded to the community.
 The congregations will establish a community hub to support these activities and can build on the experience and insight of the FAST project.

 Buildings: All three of these churches are well used.
-The missional opportunities both as community centres and for the mission priorities above suggest that all should be retained and thus designated 'A'.
+The missional opportunities both as community centres and for the mission priorities above suggest that all could be retained with a designation of 'A'.
+However, given the number of buildings in the Corstorphine area and the stipulations laid out by the General Trustees, all are designated 'B' with a decision date of 31